 - Give 20 per cent of the UK population access to Heathrow via one interchange

 - Help to provide much needed congestion relief for the M4, M25 and M3 (55 per cent of journeys on the proposed service will be abstracted from the road)

 Thank you to everyone who has taken the time to provide us with feedback throughout this formal stage of consultation for the proposed rail link to Heathrow.
 The consultation for this phase has now closed.

 The project is reviewing the feedback received in line with the detailed design of the preferred route option.
-The team will then be consulting again in early 2017, as part of the statutory process, to provide local communities and stakeholders with updated information informed by the consultation earlier this year.
+The team will then be consulting again in autumn 2017, as part of the statutory process, to provide local communities and stakeholders with updated information informed by the consultation earlier this year.